safi-abedin/ASP_b9-Safi/README.md

 Functional requirements

-Users can register and login.
+1.Users can register and login.
 Email verification has to be added.
-Users can post questions.
+2.Users can post questions.
-Users can reply to a question.
+3.Users can reply to a question.
-Users can upvote/downvote questions.
+4.Users can upvote/downvote questions.
-Users can upvote/downvote a reply.
+5.Users can upvote/downvote a reply.
-Users can use markdown editors to post code in questions and replies.
+6.Users can use markdown editors to post code in questions and replies.
-Users can upload profile pictures.
+7.Users can upload profile pictures.
-There will be notifications for reply questions.
+8.There will be notifications for reply questions.
-There will be tags in question through which users can view questions.
+9.There will be tags in question through which users can view questions.
-There will be a point /reputation for rewarding members.
+10There will be a point /reputation for rewarding members.
-Users can view their own questions.
+11.Users can view their own questions.
-Users can view and edit their profile information.
+12Users can view and edit their profile information.

 Non functional requirements

-Used clean architecture to maintain flexible design.
+1.Used clean architecture to maintain flexible design.
-Used AWS bucket  project sustainable.
+2.Used AWS bucket  project sustainable.
-Integrated logger and use exception handling for fault tolerance.
+3.Integrated logger and use exception handling for fault tolerance.
-Used both client side and server side validation to maintain security.
+3.Used both client side and server side validation to maintain security.
-Used autofac and automapper to make the code flexible.
+4.Used autofac and automapper to make the code flexible.
-Used entity framework, repository and unit of work pattern to make the project robust.
+5.Used entity framework, repository and unit of work pattern to make the project robust.
-Used bootstrap and datatables if needed to make the application user friendly.
-Otherwise use something that makes it user friendly and good looking.
+6.Used bootstrap and datatables if needed to make the application user friendly.
-All migrations  added including seed data to make the project maintainable.
+7.All migrations  added including seed data to make the project maintainable.
-All menu links have to be correct.
+8.All menu links have to be correct.
 Users should be able to use and navigate all features.
-All completed functional, non function and bonus requirements should be mentioned in the readme file.
+9.All completed functional, non function and bonus requirements should be mentioned in the readme file.